Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 An interest in possession trust is a special kind of trust fund set up to entitle the beneficiary to any income as soon as it is produced.

 It also allows you to benefit from living in and enjoying your property whilst it is in trust.

 Although a will is good (and it is important to have a will for various reasons), sometimes it isn’t enough.
 A trust provides you with a way to clearly set out your wishes and ensure that they are followed.

 Key features of an interest in possession trust:

 Inheritance tax complications of an interest in possession trust:

-If the house is worth over £325,000 it can attract inheritance tax.
-This is why estate planning is important.
+If your house/estate is worth over £325,000 it can attract inheritance tax.

 You may also face a 20% bill immediately on any balance over £325,000 if you transfer the property to a lifetime trust, with a further possibility of a bill in ten years’ time.

 This is in addition to income tax payable on payments made from the trust.

 Although it’s often dependent on your personal situation, there are a few regulations and conditions to be aware of.
 IHT rules changed in 2006 – so any trust funds set up after this time may be subject to ten-yearly inheritance tax charges.